Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 mentioned above.
-An alternative to using ``ctypes`` in the Python wrapper module would be to use the Numba [Wrapper Address Protocol - WAP](https://numba.pydata.org/numba-doc/latest/reference/types.html#wrapper-address-protocol-wap) that usage should be considered if [ctypes](https://docs.python.org/3/library/ctypes.html) "C++ expressiveness" turns out to be insufficient.
+An alternative to using ``ctypes`` in the Python wrapper module would be to use the Numba [Wrapper Address Protocol - WAP](https://numba.pydata.org/numba-doc/latest/reference/types.html#wrapper-address-protocol-wap) .
+Its usage should be considered if the [ctypes](https://docs.python.org/3/library/ctypes.html) "C++ expressiveness" turns out to be insufficient.